Understand the Video Skill API

 - Video Skill

 Anyone can develop a video skill.
-Developing video skills is relatively easy because the voice interactions are defined by Amazon.
+Developing video skills doesn't require you to parse voice utterances, as this work is done by Amazon's Alexa service.
 The Alexa service knows how to interpret the user's speech and what messages to send to your video skills.

 Generally, video skill development falls into two categories:

-- Developers who represent device manufacturers that want to enable voice interactions with their devices.
+- Device manufacturers who want to enable voice interactions with their devices.
+Device manufacturers implement video skills on living room entertainment devices.

-- Developers who represent video service providers that want to enable voice interactions with their video services.
+- Video service providers who want to enable voice interactions with their video services.
+Video service providers implement video skills for Fire TV apps and multimodal devices.

 To develop a video skill you must have the following: